-Night is dawning, the lamps are lit.
+Night is coming, the lamps are lit.
 Out on a walk, Newland stops at the corner of his block, looks to his house, and makes the sudden decision to walk down Fifth Avenue instead.
-He approaches Beaufort's house, his footsteps clacking on the sidewalk as he approaches the mansion.
-The Beaufort nameplate shines in the light.
+He approaches Beaufort's house we need to have this house established as beauforts early on.
+Maybe there's a nameplate on the outside, his footsteps clacking on the sidewalk as he approaches the mansion.
 A few seconds pass while he waits at the bottom of the steps, watching the flickering of a light upstairs, wondering why he was there in the first place.

 He looks down the street trying to decide what to do.
 His eyes flicker to the street, then to the house.
 He decides that he's being stupid and turns on his heels to leave.
 And just as he takes a couple of steps the door opens, as if by fate.
 Turning his head to look at the figure in the door, he sees a woman.

 Ellen Olenska is talking to someone as she's exiting.
 Her hands hold the railing.
 Suddenly as if in slow- motion Newland cannot stop staring at the hand.
 He snaps himself out of it and turns to quickly leave.

 Ellen sees movement out of the corner of her eye as she bids Sillerton Jackson adieu.
 She's frightened at first, as it is such a late hour.
 But squinting she realizes who it is.